-The preferred billing option monthly Direct Debit.
+The preferred billing option is calendar monthly, paying by Direct Debit.

 Some services are provided on an ongoing basis.
 For these you are billed periodically, normally in advance on the first day of the period covered by the bill.
 We can insist on calendar monthly bills if we wish, but this would normally be if we are having problems with your payments being made on-time.
 We can also invoice you several days before the period starts.

 The following billing periods are available.
 They relate to all services on the account.
-We recommend monthly.
+We recommend calendar monthly.

 When a service starts or ends your bill may be for a partial period, e.g. 1.5 months, so as to align to the selected billing cycle.
 When working out how many months a period is, we work on whole days.
 Part days count as a whole day.
 For billing cycles based on calendar months, each day is considered as a part of its month - i.e. 1/28th or 1/29th of February.
 For billing based on weeks, each day or part is 1/7th of a week.
 For lunar billing, lunar months are considered 29 or 30 days based the full moon being the first day of the lunar month, and so each day is 1/29th or 1/30th of its lunar cycle.

-Note that most services are billed in advance, and if you are ceasing a service or migrating away the billing continues as normal until the cease or migrate completes, and then a credit is issued for part of a period that will billed in advance, back to the actual date of the cease/migrate.
+Note that most services are billed in advance, and if you are ceasing a service or migrating away the billing continues as normal until the cease or migrate completes, and then a credit is issued for part of a period that was billed in advance, back to the actual date of the cease/migrate.
 This normally results in an automatic cancel or refund of any Direct Debit collection.

 If you have requested Direct Debit before the invoice is issued, we automatically extend the terms to cover the time taken for Direct Debit to be set up.
 If you have picked a specific day in the month for your Direct Debit payment we will adjust terms to fit that date and aim to collect on, or immediately after, the date you have chosen.